PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/coding-guide.md

   * Do not mix code with your data; instead, make separate folders for code and data.
   * Avoid using GitHub to track image data or any data with large file size, or any data you will frequently change.
 Use `DataLad` to track your data.
   * Keep raw data in a separate folder.
 Save data derivatives in another folder.
 * Tools: VS Code provides a great UI for coding (e.g., Python, bash), and it is also very helpful for git version control; R Studio provides a great UI for coding in R. Tips: use the "outline" in those tools to jump across sections in scripts.
+For Python, using autoformatting tools like  `black` and `isort` and linting tools like `flake8` can help make sure your code is readable.

 ## Coding itself